 - Audited financial statements or a published Statement of Condition;

 - Information regarding insurance coverage, including a copy of the insurance policy that notes the type and limit of coverage, for customers in case of default or failure (e.g., SIPC, self-insurance, surety bonds, errors and omissions);

-- All information may be subject to independent verification by the Treasurer’s Office.
-The Treasurer’s Office reserves the right to request additional information from the firm prior to acceptance as a qualified broker/dealer or debt securities issuer qualified business with the Treasurer's Office.
-The internal due diligence process typically takes up to six to eight weeks (but may be longer in certain cases).
+- All information may be subject to independent verification by the Treasurer.
+The Treasurer reserves the right to request additional information from the firm prior to acceptance as a counterparty qualified to do business.
+The internal due diligence process typically takes up to six to eight weeks.

-STEP 6: Final Notification and Treasurer’s Trading Authorization
+STEP 6: Final Notification and Account Authorization Agreement

-- Upon passing the internal review process, the firm will be notified and provided a copy of the Treasurer’s Account Authorization Form.
-The Account Authorization Form must be signed, submitted (with original signatures) and filed with both parties before the firm can attempt to execute a trade.
+- Upon passing the internal review process, the firm will be notified and provided a copy of the Account Authorization Agreement.
+This form must be signed, submitted and filed with both parties before the firm can attempt to execute a trade.

-STEP 7: Added to List of Approved Brokers/Dealers
+STEP 7: Addition to the Approved Broker/Dealer List

-- The firm will then be added to the list of Approved Brokers/Dealers.
-Periodic reviews are performed on all brokers/dealers that are included on the Approved List.
+- The firm will then be added to the list of Approved Broker/Dealers.
+Periodic financial reviews are performed on all broker/dealers that are included on the Approved List.